thinks/poisson-disk-sampling/README.md

 ## Contributions

 This repository contributes the following improvements compared to the public domain code released by the original author:
-* The code is in a [single file](https://github.com/thinks/poisson-disk-sampling/blob/master/include/thinks/poisson_disk_sampling/poisson_disk_sampling.h) and has no dependencies other than the standard library.
+* The code is in a [single header file](https://github.com/thinks/poisson-disk-sampling/blob/master/include/thinks/poisson_disk_sampling/poisson_disk_sampling.h) and has no dependencies other than the standard library.
 * The code is flexible in that results can be retrieved as a user-defined vector type (see examples below).
 * The code is tested (see [test folder](https://github.com/thinks/poisson-disk-sampling/blob/master/test/) and section below).
 * The code is in a namespace (```thinks::poisson_disk_sampling```)